srivatsan88/ContinousModelDeploy/README.md

 # This repo is for my upcoming session on continous model deployment
-Will update details post the session
+Will update details post the session - In the session